RuaidhriHallinan/Java-8-Queue-Lambdas-Example/README.md

 # romeo-hotel-papa-quebec
-New repository for stubbed starting code

-Spring Boot REST application for processing Priority Queues.
+Spring Boot REST web service application for processing Priority Queues.

 Import project into IntelliJ

-Open application in intelliJ

 Execute Maven Goal
 spring-boot:run

+For maven repositories, after you download the sources, you may need to execute clean install